wp-plugins/faqs-shortcode/readme.txt

 1. Upload the folder `faqs-shortcode` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in your WordPress dashboard

+= How do I get the FAQs to show? =

+Here are just two steps as a guide, which should be of assistance:
+* In your Dashboard, under FAQs you can add the FAQs, which basically just needs a title and content.
+* Edit the page you would like to add the FAQs to, right above the content area there is a "Add FAQs" button, which will generate a shortcode based on the settings you choose.

 == Frequently Asked Questions ==